Last updated in June 2015

 Public opinion in Niger holds Germany in high esteem.
 Germany opened an embassy in Niamey soon after Niger gained independence.
 It was reopened in late summer 2002 after being closed for nearly three years.

-Owing to the domestic situation in Niger (dissolution of the Constitutional Court and an unconstitutional referendum), Germany – like the EU and other donors – had suspended development assistance in many areas (except humanitarian aid).
+Owing to the domestic situation in Niger (dissolution of the Constitutional Court and an unconstitutional referendum), Germany – like the EU and other donors – had suspended development assistance in many areas (except humanitarian aid) in 2009.
 Development cooperation was resumed following the return to constitutional order in 2011.

-At the intergovernmental negotiations with Niger in 2011, Germany pledged EUR 52.9 million in funding for the next three years: EUR 35 million for Financial Cooperation programmes and EUR 17.9 million for new Technical Cooperation projects.
+At the intergovernmental negotiations in 2014, Germany pledged EUR 55.5 million in funding for the next three years: EUR 38 million for Financial Cooperation programmes and EUR 17.5 million for new Technical Cooperation projects.
 In April 2015, a special commitment of EUR 15 million in additional funding was made to help develop the country’s health care sector.
-German development cooperation with Niger focuses on decentralization and good governance as well as productive agriculture and food security.
+German development cooperation with Niger focuses on decentralisation and good governance as well as productive agriculture and food security.
 There are also health care and basic education projects.
 Federal Foreign Office funding is being used to support a pilot project in judicial reform.
-In addition, conflict prevention projects are being supported in the north of the country.
+In addition, conflict prevention projects are being funded in the north of the country.

 Inadequate rainfall in 2011 had led to a poor harvest and a severe food crisis in the Sahel region.
-The German Federal Government has responded to the deteriorating humanitarian situation in the region by making available more than EUR 12 million, which also benefited Niger.
+The Federal Government responded to the deteriorating humanitarian situation in the region by making available more than EUR 12 million, which also benefited Niger.
 Humanitarian aid is also being made available to support refugees from Mali and Nigeria.

-In addition to its own activities, the Federal Government also provides financial support for the work of German non-governmental organizations in Niger, which has flourished considerably since 2005.
+In addition to its own activities, the Federal Government also provides financial support for the work of German non-governmental organisations in Niger, which has surged considerably since 2005.

 In addition, since 2006 the Federal Government has provided EUR 3 million to support the Niger Basin Authority (ABN), a Niamey-based regional organisation.